jcnelson/nftree/README.md

 ## User Roles

-There are three user rules in an NFTree project:
+There are five user rules in an NFTree project:

 * Creators, who mint whole collections of NFTs as NFTrees.
+They receive a commission each time an NFT is minted off of an NFTree that they created.

 * Ticket miners, who send STX to the NFTree contract to mine NFTree tickets which will be burnt to instantiate NFTs.
 Ticket miners can claim the NFTs for themselves, they can sell their tickets to other users, and they can atomically instantiate and then sell an NFT for STX.

-* Users, who buy, sell, and stack their NFTs.
-To acquire an NFT, the NFTree contract provides a way for a user to submit time-limited buy offer for a particular NFT.
-Another user who owns the NFT can fulfill the offer by trading the NFT for the offerred STX.
-If the NFT is not yet instantiated, a ticket miner can fulfill the offer by instantiating and transfering the NFT to the buyer and claiming the offerred STX.
-When stacking an NFT, a user can accrue a fraction of the STX sent to the NFTree contract by ticket miners.
+* NFT buyers, who spend STX to acquire NFTs by submitting buy orders to the contract.
+The contract holds their STX in escrow for the duration of the buy order's lifetime, which in turn provides a global insight into how much demand (in STX) there is for NFTs in the contract's NFTrees.

+* NFT sellers, who fulfill buy orders by either selling NFTs they own, or burning tickets to mint uninstantiated NFTs for buyers.
+In the latter case, a commission fee will be claimed by the NFTree creator for the sold NFT.

+* NFT stackers, who lock up their NFTs to accumulate a STX yield from ticket mining.
+The act of locking the NFT renders it unsellable, and unresolvable via other smart contracts.

 Each type of user has a different set of APIs to use to carry out their roles.